difcul/aw/README.md

 ## Table of Contents

-1. Working Environment
+1. Using Third-Party Web Services
-2. Using Third-Party Web Services and Web Scraping
+2. Web Scraping
 3. Building a Web Service
 4. Building a Dynamic Web Application
 5. RDF and Linked Data